-35%: Payment History
+35%: Payment history

 This is the single most important part of your credit score.
-Quite simply, this looks at how many on-time payments that you make.
+Quite simply, this looks at how many on-time payments you make.
 You will:

-- Get rewarded for on-time payments
+- Get rewarded for on-time payments.

 However, there is a big myth that you have to borrow money and pay interest to get a good score.
-That is completely false!
-So long as you use your credit card (it can even be a small $1 charge) and then pay that statement balance in full, your score will benefit.
+That is completely false.
+So long as you use your credit card (it can be a small charge) and then pay that statement balance in full, your score will benefit.
 You do not need to pay interest on a credit card to improve your score.
-Remember: your goal is to have as much positive information as possible, with very little negative information.
+Remember: Your goal is to have as much positive information as possible, with very little negative information.
 That means you should be as focused on adding positive information to your credit report as you are at avoiding negative information.

-30%: Amount Owed
+30%: Amount owed

 - In addition to the total amount of debt that you have, your utilization is very important.

 Why is utilization such an important concept?
 If you use every bit of credit made available to you, then it looks like you do not have self-restraint.
-Maxing out all of your credit cards is a big warning sign to lenders.
+Maxing out all your credit cards is a big warning sign to lenders.

 If you are able to restrain yourself and have a lot of available credit (that you do not use), then you are showing self-discipline.

-15%: Length of Credit History
+15%: Length of credit history

 This is the easiest part of the credit score to get right.
-So long as you don’t close accounts, every day this part of your score improves (because all of your accounts become one day older).
+So long as you don’t close accounts, every day this part of your score improves (because all your accounts become one day older).

-10%: Types of Credit in Use
+10%: Types of credit in use

-10%: New Credit
+10%: New credit

 The FICO score will look at credit inquiries from the past 12 months.
 Lets break a few of the myths down now:

 - If I shop around for a good mortgage or auto loan rate, my score will get crushed: FALSE!
 Multiple inquiries for a mortgage or auto loan are usually treated as a single inquiry.